You are here: TWiki > LinuxBootLoader Web > U-BootGateKeeper r40 - 08 Jul 2008 - 07:28 - PeterPearse

 linux ARM Wiki U-Boot Repository Status

-The repository on this, linux ARM, Wiki will offer branches for each patch for ARM supplied development boards,
+The u-boot-armdev repository on this, linux ARM, Wiki offers branches for

 The master branch will be kept up to date w.r.t the u-boot head, rather than git://www.denx.de/git/u-boot-arm.git.